leonardreidy/cycle-store/README.md

 ## About Cycle Storage

-The Cycle project uses Neo4J, a native graph database that is built for the storage and retrieval of connected data, i.e., graph data.
+The Cycle project uses Neo4J, a native graph database that is built for the storage and retrieval of connected data (`graph` data).
 The devcontainer is built around the official Neo4J image.
 Neo4J provides a number of tools to reduce the friction of learning and developing with graph applications including the Neo4J browser.

 ## Neo4J Browser